 Percy, Pearl, Monaaz, Tinaaz, Zarin, Behram, Khusham, Minoo, Dinaz, Golom, Meher, Shireen, Natasha Delna, Oorvazi, Nainaz, Zubin, Kaizad, Yezdi, Dinyar, Arish and all such names are ringing in my head since morning!
 Why?
 Today is Persian new year.
 As I raised my hands to wish my Parsi friends, on social media, I had a better … Continue reading Arey Dikra, Let’s PARSI!

-No. There are several reasons for this.
+No. Buddhism doesn't believe in God.
+There are several reasons for this.
 The Buddha, like modern sociologists and psychologists, believed that religious ideas and especially the god-idea have their origin in fear.
 Gripped by fear men go to the sacred mountains, sacred groves, sacred trees, and shrines.
-Primitive humans found themselves in a dangerous and hostile world, the fear of wild … Continue reading Do Buddhist Believe In God?
+Selfish Reasons Primitive humans found themselves in a dangerous … Continue reading Does Buddhism Believe In God?

 They gave their tomorrow for our today.
 Our army is on duty round the clock to protect and serve us.
 Nothing can repay them but a little bit of gratitude its good for payback.
 With this spirit, we made hundreds of THANK YOU cards for our brave soldiers with the support of friends and SOMEONE … Continue reading On 72nd Independence Day, We Made THANK YOU Cards For Indian Army

 I believe in India because we have great dreams, and because we have the opportunity to make those dreams come true.
 72nd independence celebration in India—the onus is upon us to create the life, the nation, and the future we want for ourselves. https://www.facebook.com/someonesomewhereforyou/videos/868150500040149/